hughbris/grav-plugin-google-maps/README.md

 ## About

-The **Google Maps** plugin provides the Google Maps Javascript API as shortcode.
+The **Google Maps** plugin provides the Google Maps Javascript API as shortcode, and also provides a **Google Places** Place marker map as shortcode.

 ## Installation